Research for Nazi-looted books

 In 1943 the Berliner Stadtbibliothek (City Library of Berlin, a predecessor of today's ZLB) bought about 40,000 books which had previously been taken from the homes of the deported Jews, and used these stolen books to replenish the library's collections.
 Until the end of the war, about 2,000 of these books were marked with a "J" (as in "Jude" or "Jew") and listed in a special acquisition file.
 These books can easily be identified as confiscated, but only about one-fifth of them contain any marks of provenance of their former owners.

-The rest of the books cannot be so easily be identified: after the war the Jewish properties were mixed with other collections and were altogether declared as "gifts".
+The rest of the books cannot be identified so easily: after the war the Jewish properties were mixed with other collections and were altogether declared as "gifts".
 Material from the stacks of the Reich Main Security Office (RSHA) and other Nazi organizations was used to rebuild the Berlin Libraries, and among these collections are looted books from all over Europe.

 Every single book in the stacks is examined for signs of former owners.
 Examples of such signs are autographs, book-plates (Exlibris) and dedications that give us information and lead us to the former owners and their heirs.
 Around 200,000 volumes have to be examined, thousands of persons identified and their heirs found.